Automated Identity Threat Detection in Software

 - 5

-You're no longer correlating events manually; the AI does it at ingestion time, reducing MTTR from 48-72 hours to 8-15 minutes for most threats.
+You're no longer correlating events manually; the AI does it at ingestion time, cutting response from the days manual correlation takes to minutes for most threats.

 Architecture